Overview of Project Management

 Only delivering the project on time is not important if it is not in accordance with the given objectives and does not match the expected outcomes.
 Quality assurance hence is a very important process of any project as it helps to test and keep in check what is being delivered to the client matches their requirements or not.

 It is essential that project management ensures that the quality of the project is tested at every stage, so the outcome matches the requirements.
 Tight schedules may introduce bad quality projects; therefore, it is important that the resources are effectively managed to deliver positive results without any hindrance to its quality.
 Time should be allotted to test and keep in check the quality at every step of the project.

 5. Risk Management

-Good project management requires for the project managers to have a pre prioritized list of risks that the project may potentially run in to with their alternatives to implement if in case it does.
+Good project management requires the project managers to have a pre-prioritized list of risks that the project may potentially run into with their alternatives to implement if in case it does.

 Before starting to work on the project, the project manager needs to sit with the team and analyze the risks beforehand.
 In practice, it is difficult to cover all the risks, but a good manager always has an idea as to what risks might appear depending on the type of the project.
 This knowledge also comes with previous work experiences and helps to identify the potential threats before working on the project, so when an issue arises, there is a pre-devised plan to tackle it and prevent the project from running into any kind of uncanny situation.